chrischia06/Mean-Variance-Hedging/README.md

 # Mean-Variance-Hedging

 This repository is an exploration of mean-variance hedging in discrete time, in particular the Deep Hedging strategy from **Hans Buehler, Lukas Gonon, Josef Teichmann, and Ben Wood.Deep Hedging.
-2018** and the dynamic programming hedging
+2018** and the dynamic programming hedging approach from **Černý, Aleš, Dynamic Programming and Mean-Variance Hedging in Discrete Time (October 1, 2003)**

 Jupyter Notebooks are available in the `examples/` folder, and also accessible online in Google Colab (listed below)